Advantages and Disadvantages of Clover Lawns

 - If you're planting a shadier area, you may want to double the amount of seed.

 - Keep newly-seeded areas moist until the new plants get a chance to establish.

 To summarize, a clover lawn is a greener, healthier, easier, cheaper, and more ecological and environmentally-friendly than a traditional lawn.
 Some would argue that it's more beautiful, too.

 Clover and Bees

-However, if you are not allergic and have older children (or none at all), please consider letting the clover bloom.
-Bees are threatened around the world by a mysterious condition called Colony Collapse Disorder (CCD).
-When a hive is struck by CCD, the worker bees spontaneously abandon the hive and disappear, leaving the queen and a few larvae and immature workers to starve.
-The cause of CCD is still unknown, it it is believe to affect hives stressed from habitat loss, parasites, and pesticide use most strongly.
+However, if you are not allergic and have older children (or none at all), please consider letting it bloom.
+Bees are threatened around the world by a mysterious condition called colony collapse disorder (CCD).
+When a hive is struck by CCD, the worker bees spontaneously abandon the hive and disappear, leaving the queen, a few larvae, and immature workers to starve.
+The cause of CCD is still unknown, but it is believed to affect hives stressed from habitat loss, parasites, and pesticide use most drastically.

 Honeybees are the primary pollinators for a third of all human food crops.
 Some, such as almonds, are 100% dependent on honeybees to produce.
 If honeybee populations continue their rapid decline, food prices are likely to increase dramatically.
 To learn more about this crisis, please visit The Pollinator Partnership or the Xerces Society .

 Homeowners can help by ceasing their use of chemical pesticides and insecticides, and letting their clover bloom.
 For more tips on planting a bee-friendly garden, please visit Plant a Bee Garden.